tillbiskup/fitpy/docs/index.rst

         result: fitted_gaussian

 For more general information on the FitPy framework see its `Homepage <https://www.fitpy.de/>`_, and for how to use it, carry on reading.
 Interested in more real-live examples?
-Check out the :ref:`use cases section <use_cases>`.
+Check out the :ref:`use cases section <use_cases>` and the growing :doc:`list of examples <examples/index>` providing complete recipes for different needs.